 5. The state where you are seeking a Compact Privilege must be a member of the PT Compact and actively issuing compact privileges.

 Each member state has different requirements for continuing competence to maintain your license.
 The good news is that you will only be required to comply with requirements of your home state, you will not need to meet the requirements of every state in which you plan to practice physical therapy using compact privileges.

-Once again, each member state may have different jurisprudence requirements, and in this case, you will need to be sure to review them in the state you plan to practice, prior to applying for compact privileges.
-Some of them need to be completed before applying, and some of them afterward.
+Once again, each member state may have different jurisprudence requirements, in which case you will need to be sure to review them for the state in which you plan to practice.
+Some of requirements need to be completed before applying, and some of them afterward.
 Failure to adhere to these requirements may lead to loss of all compact privileges, so you will need to be diligent with this step.
 You can view a list of requirements in currently issuing states here.